 10. Use Less Water When Flushing

-In addition to washing your clothes, the simple act of flushing your toilet uses more water than you’d expect.
+The simple act of flushing your toilet uses more water than you’d expect.
 If you can reduce the amount of water you’re using per flush, you may be able to reduce your water bill as well.
 This is especially true if you have an older toilet.

 If you’re ready to replace your current toilet, consider a low-flow toilet.
 To conserve water with your current toilet, you can put a plastic bottle filled with water into your toilet tank.
-This will cause the commode to use less water per flush.
+This will cause the toilet to use less water per flush.

-Be sure to also check for leaks periodically.
+Also, check for leaks periodically.
 To see if your toilet has a leak, put a few drops of food coloring into the tank.
 If the food coloring appears in the toilet bowl without flushing, there’s a leak that needs to be repaired.

 11. Get Water-Saving Shower Heads and Faucets

-Replacing your shower head and faucets with more energy-efficient options will pay for itself over time.
+Replacing your shower head and faucets with more energy-efficient options will pay for themselves over time.
 Low-flow shower heads put out less than half the amount of water compared to traditional, older shower heads while still providing comparable pressure.